Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/user-menu.md

 ???+ info "Organisation Details"
     Please refer to [**Organisation Details**]({{config.site_url}}ai/tools/user-menu/organisation-details/) for more information.

+### Audit Events
+The Audit Events interface offers a user interface that allows Flow creators with Admin role to see what actions other Flow creators from the team are doing.

+???+ info "Audit Events"
+    Please refer to [**Audit Events**]({{config.site_url}}ai/tools/user-menu/audit-events/) for more information.

 ### Documentation
 This option refers to the **documentation that you are currently browsing**.